What is biomarker testing?

 Depending on the biomarkers to be tested, the testing could be done at different points in your journey:

-The National Comprehensive Cancer Network (NCCN) and American Society of Clinical Oncologists (ASCO) recommend that doctors test these biomarkers individually or as part of comprehensive biomarker testing.
+The National Comprehensive Cancer Network (NCCN) and American Society of Clinical Oncologists (ASCO) recommend that doctors test these biomarkers individually or as part of a comprehensive biomarker panel.
 These comprehensive, multi-gene panels currently test hundreds of genes at one time.

 Are you sure?